sacooper/Faction/API.md

 # Faction API
 - All POST, PUT bodies contain JSON objects
 - ":id" signifies ID of user
+- (1) means it is sent only once
+- (*) means it is sent as long as no action takes place to change it

 ## Account Management
 ### Create an Account